FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/consumedquantity.md

 ## Description

-The volume of a given SKU associated with a *resource* or *service* used, based on the Consumed Unit.
+The volume of a metered SKU associated with a *resource* or *service* used, based on the Consumed Unit.

 ## Content constraints